JvanKatwijk/qt-dab/README.md

  * third, an *experimental version*, called *dab-2*.
 While the sources of *dab-2* and Qt-DAB overlap for more than 90 percent, a completely different architectural approach is taken for building up the DAB frames.
-Note that dab-2 and Qt-DAB share most of the GUI, dab-2 has a different widget for device control.
+Note that dab-2 and Qt-DAB share almost all of the GUI, dab-2 has a different widget for device control.
 See the subdirectory *dab-2* for construction details.